 I am sure you must have had this question “What is “ME” in VBA?
 Yes, even I had this question when I was new to VBA.
-After spending a considerable amount of time I have experienced ME keyword in excel VBA Coding.
+After spending a considerable amount of time, I have experienced the ME keyword in excel VBA Coding.
 It is a bit advanced level if you are the starter in VBA.
-Anyway, you will get a hang of it slowly.
+Anyway, you will get the hang of it slowly.
 In this article, we will show you how to use the “Me” keyword in Excel VBA coding.

-“ME” is the object in VBA which is specially designed which is built-in to excel.
-It points to the object which resides in and we can call that object by “ME” keyword.
+“ME” is the object in VBA, which is specially designed which is built-in to excel.
+It points to the object which resides in, and we can call that object by the “ME” keyword.
 “ME” represents the parent object from where the code resides.

-If you are not understanding technically anything, don’t worry because when the examples come you will get to know this better.
-Before that let me give some background in VBA.
+If you do not understand anything technically, don’t worry because when the examples come, you will get to know this better.
+Before that, let me give some background in VBA.

-When we write excel macros we write in “Modules” and in modules, we have two sets of modules.
-First one is “Standard Modules” and the second one is “Class Modules”.
+When we write excel macros, we write in “Modules,” and in modules, we have two sets of modules.
+The first one is “Standard Modules,” and the second one is “Class Modules.”

 Some of the examples for these modules are ThisWorkbook, Sheet1, UserForm1, and so on.

 This is the general overview of the ME keyword in VBA.
 Now we will see practical examples of ME word.

 How to Use ME in Excel VBA?

-For an example look at the below code in Module 1.
+For example, look at the below code in Module 1.

-Remember this is the code I had written in Module 1.
-This will insert the word “Hello Friends” to the worksheet named as “Data Sheet”.
+Remember, this is the code I had written in Module 1.
+This will insert the word “Hello Friends” to the worksheet named “Data Sheet.”